 Pros and Cons:

-- With good marketing, you could have a busy business
+- With good marketing, you could have a busy garage.

-- When you charge customers for repairs, you must have licensed auto mechanic working on the vehicles
+- When you charge customers for repairs, you must have licensed auto mechanics working on the vehicles.

 Profitability and Revenue Considerations: